thephpleague/uri/uri/extension.md

 //returns 'mailto:foo@example.com,info@thephpleague.com?subject=Hello%20World%21';
 ~~~

-<p class="message-notice">There are still room for improvement by adding specific URI modifiers but I'll leave that to you to strenghen the above code.</p>
+<p class="message-notice">There are still room for improvement by adding specific URI modifiers but I'll leave that to you to strengthen the above code.</p>